4 File Management

 Example folder system

 The following is an example of a folder system that has been used successfully by many students and faculty.
 You can download this example at this link: sample folder structure.
-Change the years to fit your situation, and adjust semester to quarters or any other subdivision as needed.
-Select the folder and press “F2” on a PC and “Enter” on a Mac to rename the folder.
+Change the years to fit your situation.
+Adjust semester to quarters or any other subdivision as needed.
+Select the folder and press “F2” on a PC and “Enter”/“Return” on a Mac to rename the folder.

 Quick access/Favorites